Finneyyy/Finneyyy/README.md

 ### Hello There
 I am an avid CTF player (I usually go by **Spectr3** or **Eoin**), and am heavily interested in Cyber Security (I even have a degree in it!).

-Due to my involvement with CTF's, I can *sometimes understand* multiple languages (e.g: python, C, C++, java, rust, etc. etc.), but I mainly write scripts and such with python:snake:.
+Due to my involvement with CTF's, I get the gist of multiple languages (e.g: python, C, C++, java, rust, etc. etc.), but I mainly write scripts and such with python :snake:.

-If you want to get in contact with me, you can put a bit of effort in and contact me via my [Linkedin](https://linkedin.com/in/e0in), or read through previous repos of mine to find email addresses and the like
+If you want to get in contact with me, you can put a bit of effort in and contact me via my [Linkedin](https://linkedin.com/in/e0in)

 <!--
 **Finneyyy/Finneyyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.